The Pacific War, 1942

 The legend has it ... an Australian long range patrol aircraft saw the

 Japanese 8th fleet heading down the Slot.
-The pilot maintained radio silence
+It was said, the pilot maintained radio silence

 and continued on his patrol.
 On landing, he went to afternoon tea before

 making his report.
-This story was repeated on this web page
+This false story was repeated on this web page

 and "this slur upon an Australian aircrew from 1942" was challenged by LCDR Mackenzie J Gregory,